conda-incubator/conda-store/docusaurus-docs/community/maintenance/reviewer-guidelines.md

   and your subsequent remarks may be heard more openly.
 You may feel good also.
 - Begin if possible with the large issues, so the author knows they’ve been understood.
   Resist the temptation to immediately go line by line, or to open with small pervasive issues.
-- You are the face of the project, and the Nebari project aims to be: open, empathetic, welcoming, friendly and patient.
+- You are the face of the project, and the conda-store project aims to be open, empathetic, welcoming, friendly and patient.
   [Be kind to contributors](https://youtu.be/tzFWz5fiVKU?t=49m30s).
 - Do not let perfect be the enemy of the good, particularly for documentation.
 If you find yourself making many small suggestions, or being too nitpicky on style or grammar, consider merging the current PR when all important concerns are addressed.